Seamonsters-2605/Seamonsters-2605.github.io/docs/first-program/index.md

 import wpilib
 import ctre
 ```
-This includes Python libraries for you to use in your program. `wpilib` is the library for programming FRC robots, and `ctre` allows you to control the motors using the "Talon" motor controllers (more details on that later).
+This includes Python libraries for you to use in your program. `wpilib` is the library for programming FRC robots, and `ctre` allows you to control the motors using the "Talon" motor controllers.

 ```python
 class MyRobot (wpilib.IterativeRobot):
 ```

 This line creates your robot *class*, which contains all the code for your robot.
-In parentheses is `wpilib.IterativeRobot`, which is the base that all robot code is built off of.
+In parentheses is `wpilib.IterativeRobot`, which is the base class that all robot code is built off of.

 ```python
 def robotInit(self):
 ```

 This line defines a *function* inside the robot class (it is indented to show that it's inside the class).
-Functions in Python group together code that can be used ("called") later.
-Certain functions are special in wpilib&mdash;in this case, any code in `robotInit` will be called when the program first starts.
+Functions group together code that can be used/"called" later.
+Certain functions are special for an IterativeRobot&mdash;for example, any code in `robotInit` will be called when the program first starts.
 So this is where we do all the necessary setup, like getting the motors and joysticks.

 The `self` in parentheses is an *argument* to a function.
-Any function inside a class at least needs "self" as an argument.
+Any function inside a class at least needs "self" as an argument. `self` is a reference to the robot *object* which has all of the functions and variables of the robot.

 ```python
 self.leftFront = ctre.WPI_TalonSRX(2)